raspberrypilearning/3D-scene/en/step_4.md

 --- /collapse ---

-To enable sprites to move through the 3D scenery you will need to create each scenery object as a seperate sprite.
+OR,

 --- collapse ---
 ---

-title: Create separate scenery sprites so characters can go behind them
+title: Create scenery as seperate sprites

 ---